ambaker1/OpenSeesNotepadPlusPlus/README.md

   **Installation Instructions**\
-  Download the OpenSeesLang.xml file in the repository Open your Notepad++, select "Language" on the menu bar, and choose "Define your language".
+  Download the OpenSeesLang.xml file in the repository Open your Notepad++, select "Language" on the menu bar, and choose "Define your Language".
   Press the "Import" button, and select the OpenSeesLang.xml file.
   Restart Notepad++.
   When in a .tcl file, select "Language", and choose "OpenSees".
+  If the style is not to your liking, you can modify it in the "Define your Language" settings.

 ## Running OpenSees in Notepad++:
   *Run a Tcl file in OpenSees directly from Notepad++.*\

   **Installation Instructions**\
   Press F5, and in the run command box, put the following:
-  '''

 	cmd /K cd /d "$(CURRENT_DIRECTORY)" && "C:\Program Files\OpenSees\OpenSees.exe" "$(FULL_CURRENT_PATH)"
-  '''

   *Note: If your OpenSees program is somewhere else, you may need to adjust that portion.*

   If you click "save", you can save it as a shortcut.
 I have mine set as CTRL-SHIFT-ENTER